yxs/MedLens/README.md

 # MedLens: Improve mortality prediction via medical signs selecting and regression interpolation

+This repository contains the code for the paper titled [MedLens: Improve mortality prediction via medical signs selecting and regression interpolation]()

-## Introduction
+## Overview

-Monitoring the health status of patients and predicting mortality in advance is vital for providing patients with timely care and treatment.
-Massive medical signs in Electronic Health Records (EHR) are fitted into advanced machine learning models to make predictions.
-However, the data-quality problem of original clinical signs is less discussed in the literature.
-Based on an in-depth measurement of the missing rate and correlation score across various medical signs and a large amount of patient hospital admission records, we discovered the comprehensive missing rate is extremely high, and a large number of useless signs could hurt the performance of prediction models.
-Then we concluded that only improving data-quality could improve the baseline accuracy of different prediction algorithms.
-We designed MEDLENS, with an automatic vital medical signs selection approach via statistics and a flexible interpolation approach for high missing rate time series.
-After augmenting the data-quality of original medical signs, MEDLENS applies ensemble classifiers to boost the accuracy and reduce the computation overhead at the same time.
-It achieves a very high accuracy performance of 0.96 AUC-ROC and 0.81 AUC- PR, which exceeds the previous benchmark.
+MedLens aims to improve patient health monitoring and mortality prediction by addressing the data-quality problem associated with clinical signs.
+After assessing the missing rate and correlation score across various medical signs and a large number of patient hospital admission records, MedLens applies an automatic vital medical signs selection approach via statistics and a flexible interpolation approach for high missing rate time series.
+The resulting ensemble classifiers boost the accuracy and reduce the computation overhead, achieving a high performance of 0.96 AUC-ROC and 0.81 AUC-PR.

 ## Citation